Aquasys/django-sphinx-autodoc/README.rst

 =====================

-Django is awesome in that way you can reuse a lot of applications in your projects.
+Django is very nice in that way you can reuse a lot of applications in your projects.
 It means for big projects that you'll get a long list of applications in your settings.INSTALLED_APP.

 If you're using Django with Sphinx and want to autodoc all these apps in a wink of an eye, then this app is for you.

-This application fits well with django-sphinxdoc (do pip install django-sphinxdoc)
+An awesome combinaison for documenting your project would be:
+ - **sphinx**
+ - **django-sphinx-autodoc** to generate the doc from your applications
+ - **django-sphinxdoc** to integrate the sphinx doc in your website

 How it works